ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Dynamic programming summary

-Requries a **perfect environment model** - we don't need to sample experience at all (i.we don't ever actually take actions)
+Requries a **perfect environment model**
+- we don't need to sample experience at all
+- we don't ever actually take actions)

-We make **full backups** - the update to the value function is based on the probability distribution over all possible next states
+We make **full backups**
+- the update to the value function is based on the probability distribution over all possible next states

+**Bootstrapped**
-**Bootstrapped** - we use the recursive Bellman Equation to update our value function
+- we use the recursive Bellman Equation to update our value function

 Limited utility in practice but they provide an **essential foundation** for understanding reinforcement learning
 - all RL can be thought of as attempts to achieve what DP can but without a model and with less computation